chariguanaCode/universal-print-in-cpp/README.md

     git clone https://gitlab.com/charodziej/universal-print-in-cpp
     ```
     or by downloading it from [here](https://gitlab.com/charodziej/universal-print-in-cpp/-/archive/master/universal-print-in-cpp-master.zip)
- 2. Make sure that everything works on your platform by compiling at least one of the examples (__TODO__) in your programming environment
+ 2. Make sure that everything works on your platform by compiling at least one of the [examples](/examples/) in your programming environment
  3. If everything is working properly, include the `universal_print.h` library to your project and copy the contents of `template.cpp` to the main file of that project (not necessary but recommended)

 ## Usage